Riverside Drive (Manhattan): Other structures

 The Nicholas Roerich Museum is on 107th Street and Riverside Drive, while a 19-story office building, the Interchurch Center, is at 475 Riverside Drive on the southeast corner with 120th Street.
 Across from the Interchurch Center, between 120th and 122nd streets, is Riverside Church, a Gothic Revival church building with elements inspired by the Chartres Cathedral.
-Just north of Riverside Church is Sakura Park, while Riverbank State Park is at 679 Riverside Drive near 145th Street.
+Just north of Riverside Church is Sakura Park.
+St. Walburga's Academy is located between 140th and 141st streets, and Riverbank State Park is at 679 Riverside Drive near 145th Street.
 The Trinity Church Cemetery is located on the eastern side of Riverside Drive between 153rd and 155th streets, while the block to the north, between 155th and 156th streets, contains the Audubon Terrace cultural complex.

 Near the northern end of Riverside Drive is Columbia-Presbyterian Medical Center.
 The original campus was built in 1925 on a cliff overlooking the avenue, while an annex was built across Riverside Drive to the west in 1999, connected to the original campus by pedestrian bridges.
 In addition, Fort Washington Park is located just west of the avenue's northernmost portion.